MichLiang/michliang.github.io/sideprojects.md

 Help Link save Zelda!

-(If the normal version is too easy for you, I created a level 3000 version below that no one I know, including myself, has been able to beat).
+If the normal version is too easy for you, I created a level 3000 version below it that no one I know, including myself, has been able to beat.